Refining questions to be answered with available data

 The NIPN data experts review the list of questions to establish whether they can be answered based on the technical feasibility criteria.
 To do so they will:

 Framework for mapping data and indicators***** Example of data mapping in a fictional country

 - The available and accessible data, its source and quality, noting data gaps.

-- The tools and software required.
+- The required tools and software.

-- The human skills required.
+- The required human resources and capacities.

 Question analysis framework in Mali (from the NEP)

 Priority question n°1: "What are the reasons for the Mopti region presenting lower level indicators in relation to mother and child health and nutrition than the other regions according to the EDHS-V (2015-2016)"